What Are Emotional Barriers In Communication?

 As a rule, the most intensely felt emotions on the negative end of the spectrum serve as obstacles to communication and ultimately lead to spectacular failures.

-Let’s quickly use a few instances to demonstrate this point
+Let’s quickly use a few instances (emotional barriers examples) to demonstrate this point

 It has been argued that pure fear is the most potent of all bad emotions.
 Embarrassment and insecurity, two typical emotional impediments to communication, are declensions of this noun.